noribang/phase-3-ruby-oo-inheritance-super/README.md

 ```

 Just like in the previous example, `super` is used to call a method on the
-superclass with the same name as the subclass &mdash; the only difference is
+superclass with the same name as the subclass — the only difference is
 that this time we are passing in arguments that are required by the method
 defined in the superclass.